energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 Regarding resources, ...

-Regarding GWP and GHG emissions, LCA data are taken from the Ecoinvent database v3.2 [1]_ :cite:`weidema_ecoinvent_2013` using the “allocation at the point of substitution” method.
+Regarding the GWP, LCA data are taken from the Ecoinvent database v3.2 [1]_ :cite:`weidema_ecoinvent_2013` using the “allocation at the point of substitution” method.
 GWP is assessed with the “GWP100a - IPCC2013” indicator.
 For technologies, the GWP